moj-analytical-services/data-engineering-exports/README.md

   users:
     - alpha_user_one
     - alpha_user_two
-  paperwork: link to your data protection impact assessment
+  paperwork: link to your DPIA
 ```

 4. For a pull dataset, you must also add the Amazon Web Services 'ARNs' of the roles that should have access to the bucket.
 Talk to your Cloud Platform team to get these - or contact us to discuss it.
 Your config should end up looking like this: